paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 **(b) Limitations** Incentive payments under this section shall not exceed 10 percent of the costs of the capital improvement concerned and not more than 1 payment may be made with respect to improvements at a single facility.
 No payment in excess of $750,000 may be made with respect to improvements at a single facility.

-**(c) Authorization of appropriations** There are authorized to be appropriated to carry out this section not more than $10,000,000 for each of the fiscal years 2006 through 2015.
+**(c) Authorization of appropriations** There are authorized to be appropriated to carry out this section not more than $10,000,000 for each of fiscal years 2021 through 2036.

+### Statutory Notes

+#### Amendments
+2020—Subsec. (c).
+Pub.
+L. 116–260 substituted “each of fiscal years 2021 through 2036” for “each of the fiscal years 2006 through 2015”.

 <a id="section-15901"></a>